OFDMA, OFDM vs CDMA Comparison

 OFDM ADVANTAGES CDMA ADVANTAGES

-• OFDM can combat multipath interference with greater robustness and less complexity.
-Equalisation can be undertaken on a carrier by carrier basis.
+• OFDM combats multipath interference more effectively, with simpler equalisation undertaken on a carrier by carrier basis.

-• OFDMA can achieve higher spectral efficiency with MIMO than CDMA using a RAKE receiver.
+• OFDMA with MIMO offers higher spectral efficiency than CDMA using a RAKE receiver.

-• Cell breathing does not occur as additional users connect to the base station.
+• No cell breathing, as additional users connect to the base station.

 • Can be used to provide a single frequency network.

-• Not as complicated to implement as OFDM based systems
+• Easier to implement than OFDM based systems.

 While both CDMA (DSSS) and OFMD with its variants of OFDMA and SC-FDMA have advantages, many of the systems being implemented now are erring towards the use of OFDMA.
 With the increase in processing power, it is possible to generate and demodulate OFDM signals with relative ease.
 As increasing bandwidths are needed, OFDM is being used as it is relatively easy to scale and lends itself to the high data rates being required for many applications.